wwang-nmdp/ViTA/README.md

 ## Pre-installation

-### Install `SnpEff` from http://snpeff.sourceforge.net/index.html  SnpEff is a variant annotation and effect prediction tool.
+### Install `SnpEff`[1] from http://snpeff.sourceforge.net/index.html  SnpEff is a variant annotation and effect prediction tool.
 It annotates and predicts the effects of variants on genes (such as amino acid changes).

 ```unix
 wget http://sourceforge.net/projects/snpeff/files/snpEff_latest_core.zip